isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-Finally, lease reclamation must be enabled with a low value of the ``reclaim-timer-wait-time`` parameter, to ensure that the server frequently collects expired leases and makes them available for allocation via the allocator's free lease queue.
+Finally, lease reclamation must be enabled with a low value of the ``reclaim-timer-wait-time`` parameter, to ensure that the server frequently collects expired leases and makes them available for allocation via the free lease queue.
 Expired leases are not considered free by the allocator until they are reclaimed by the server.
 See :ref:`lease-reclamation` for more details about the lease reclamation process.